Bioinformàtica (interuniversitari: UAB, UPC, UdG, UdL, UOC, UVic-UCC, UB, URV)

 Medical image abnormality detection

-Medical image screening is a tedious and time-consuming work.
-Clinicians can spend hours in front of magnetic resonance (MR), ultrasound or CT images looking for abnormalities.
-Moreover, we are able to obtain a large variety of image modalities and with better quality, but this impacts in more time for screening them due to the increase of information.
-Hence multimodality screening is more advantageous for detecting abnormalities however it is difficult and needs medical training and specialization.
-The expertise differences between raters can lead to different diagnostic criterion that can have an important impact on our healthcare system.
-This project aims to deploy a tool, that based on the latest advances in deep learning techniques will be able to decide whether a multimodal scan set is susceptible of having abnormalities or not.
-Moreover, in order to assist specialist’s assessment, it will output a colour map suggesting where the abnormal areas are.
-This tool will help clinicians to reduce the screening time per subject and will assist to take more robust intra-observer decisions.
-This work will be done in close collaboration with the Multiple Sclerosis group lead by Dr. Sara Llufriu at the IDIBAPS-Hospital Clinic, a world-wide recognised clinical institution.
+This project aims to deploy a tool that, based on the latest advances in deep learning techniques, will be able to decide whether a multimodal scan set is susceptible to having abnormalities or not.
+Moreover, in order to assist the specialist's assessment, it will output a colour map suggesting where the abnormal areas are.
+This tool will help clinicians to reduce the screening time per subject and will make the intra-observer decision-making process more robust.
+This research will be carried out in close collaboration with the Multiple Sclerosis Group led by Dr Sara Llufriu at Barcelona’s IDIBAPS-Hospital Clínic, a world-renowned clinical institution.

 Dr Ferran Prados Carrasco